akosbrachna/gps_tracker/README.md

 Linux:
 https://sourceforge.net/projects/xampp/files/XAMPP%20Linux/5.6.15/

-Unfortunately i don't have time to maintain and upgrade the project to newer versions.
+Unfortunately i don't have time to maintain and upgrade the project to newer versions and this project does not work with latest server environments.